Rights of Delegation

 The Rights of Delegation are a set of guidelines that can help healthcare professionals delegate tasks safely and effectively.
 The five Rights of Delegation are:

-The nurse first assesses the nursing assistant’s skills and experience.
-The nursing assistant has been trained to start IV lines and has successfully started IV lines on other patients.
-The nurse then clearly communicates the task to the nursing assistant, including the expected outcome, the deadline, and any special instructions.
-The nurse also checks for understanding by asking the nursing assistant to repeat the instructions back.
+- Right communication: The delegator should clearly communicate the task to the delegate, including the expected outcome, the deadline, and any special instructions.
+The delegator should also check for understanding by asking the delegate to repeat the instructions back.